Blagoobrazova/etch-a-sketch/README.md

 ### Useful resources

-- [resource 1](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This helped me to understand what CSS grid capable of and how I could benefit from it.
+- [Kevin Powell - "Learn CSS grid the easy way"](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This helped me to understand what CSS grid capable of and how I could benefit from it.
 I highly recommend it to anyone struggling with grid.
-- [resource 2](https://developer.mozilla.org/ru/docs/Web/HTML/Element/Input/color) - An article on color inputs.
+- [MDN: input type="color"](https://developer.mozilla.org/ru/docs/Web/HTML/Element/Input/color) - Thanks to this I've added the color pickers.
-- [resource 3](https://developer.mozilla.org/ru/docs/Web/API/Event/target) - An article on event.target, which helped me when I tried to make a function for drawing.
+- [MDN: event.target](https://developer.mozilla.org/ru/docs/Web/API/Event/target) - Helped me when I tried to make a function for drawing.

 ## Author